Washington Highlands (Washington, D.C.): Development of Washington Highlands

 The city denied a 1927 request of citizens in the area for sewer lines to be built in their neighborhood.
 There were too few residents in the area to justify the expense.
 But despite the effects of the Great Depression, development in the Washington Highlands area continued.
 In 1936 and 1937, more than 200 homes were built in the neighborhood, and in 1938 the city connected the area to the sewer system via the large Oxon Run sewer main.
 The sewer system brought even more substantial growth.
 Another 250 homes were built in the neighborhood in 1938, and 100 more were planned.
 Even so, large parts of Washington Highlands remained undeveloped: Many streets existed only on paper, and the southern end of the area was primarily still farmland.

-World War II brought significant changes Washington Highlands.
+World War II brought significant changes to Washington Highlands.
 The war brought hundreds of thousands of defense workers into the city, creating a severe housing shortage.
 Congress created the National Capital Housing Authority (NCHA) to build extensive low-income housing throughout the region to alleviate the shortage.
 In 1942, the NCHA built the 256-unit Highland Dwellings.
 In the fall of 1943, the NCHA approved a plan to build more than 300 low-income homes in Washington Heights, and private developers agreed to build another 150.
 Washington Highland residents were angry that their neighborhood was being turned into a low-income area, but the NCHA pushed the plan through.
 The low-income housing boom continued in the area in the post-war period, with hundreds more homes being built.
 The post-war baby boom led to a significant increase in children in the area.
 After years of city inaction on recreational facilities in the neighborhood, the Washington Highlands Citizens Association successfully petitioned the city to take over the United States Navy's Bald Eagle storage facility and turn it into a recreational center.

 Washington Highlands was one of the first areas of the District of Columbia where housing was desegregated.
 Until the 1950s, law as well as housing covenants created by developers excluded African Americans from many neighborhoods in the city.
-But in 1951, the NCHA announced it would not longer segregate its housing complexes in Washington Highlands, and opened them to black residents.
+But in 1951, the NCHA announced it would no longer segregate its housing complexes in Washington Highlands, and opened them to black residents.
 It began implementing its policy in 1953.
 This sparked a strong backlash from whites in Washington Highlands, which at that time had almost no African American residents.